One Day in Hallstatt Itinerary: The Perfect Hallstatt Day Trip

 Below you can find a customized map that includes all the locations you’re going to visit on this Hallstatt itinerary.

-I marked each time of the day with different colors – I used blue for the morning, red for the afternoon, and green for the evening so you can easily see which places you’re going to visit during your one day Hallstatt itinerary.
+I marked each time of the day with different colors – I used blue for the morning, red for the afternoon, and green for the evening, so you can easily see which places you’re going to visit during your one day Hallstatt itinerary.

 How to use this map: This map is fully interactive, so you can move around, zoom in/zoom out, and click on the icons.
 If you want to see a larger map, click on the bracket in the upper right corner.
 To see more details and the different layers, click on the tab in the upper left corner.
 If you want to save it for later, click on the star icon next to the name of the map.
 Then simply open Google Maps either on your desktop or phone, go to ‘Saved’/’Maps’, and open the map whenever you need it.